 The main difficulty for the staff is however the identification of solutions to respond to certain needs (see section on Health Care on the limited access to mental health care for instance).
 Therefore, the obligation on OFPRA and OFII to take into account the specific situation of vulnerable persons throughout the asylum procedure, including when these vulnerabilities only appear after the vulnerability assessment, should lead to new practice.
 The vulnerability assessment’s conclusions as well as all information related to asylum seekers are to be computerised.
 Consequently, it should be easier to approach vulnerability in a more comprehensive way and to facilitate exchange of information.
 However, this is far from being effective in practice and many legal and practical measures such as trainings and provisions of tools to social workers are still lacking to allow this system to be implemented.

 For the year 2019, the Ministry of Interior had requested Prefectures to develop places for asylum seekers with disabilities, but there is no further information about whether this was implemented in practice.
 It had further announced the opening of places dedicated to women victims of violence or trafficking.
 About 300 places dedicated to these vulnerable women have been created in 2019, and were operating as of 2020).
-They are located in 5 regions – namely Auvergne Rhône Alpes, Ile-de-France, Provence-Alpes-Côte d’Azur, Nouvelle Aquitaine and Occitanie.
-Moreover, 200 places dedicated to LGBTI asylum seekers were opened in 2020.
+They are located in 5 regions – namely Auvergne Rhône Alpes, Ile-de-France, Provence-Alpes-Côted’Azur, Nouvelle Aquitaine and Occitanie.
+Moreover, 200 places dedicated to LGBTI asylum seekers places should to be open from January 2022, but no additional budget is being planned for these additional missions, and NGOs do not seem to have responded to this call for tenders.

 Reception of unaccompanied children